What Will Putin Do With Six More Years of Power?

 History proves that once a dark rider becomes Russia’s ruler, he pulls out all stops to achieve national security: crushing domestic challengers; subjugating economic life to Moscow; pouring resources into the military, which pushes against other nations’ borders.

-The history of Putin’s rule so far indicates that his new term will lead Russia in an even more dangerous and aggressive direction.
+The history of Putin’s rule so far indicates that his new term will lead Russia into an even more dangerous and aggressive direction.
 And when the history is placed alongside Bible prophecy, the indication becomes a certainty.

 An Army of 200 Million